 Geneva’s party in the park

-Geneva’s festivities kick off in Bastions Park, where from 3pm onwards you can find a diversified programme of games, sports activities, workshops and local food trucks.
+Geneva’s festivities kick off in Bastions Park, where from 3pm onwards you can find a diversified program of games, sports activities, workshops and local food trucks.
 Official procedures begin at 5pm with speeches and the reading of the Federal Charter of 1291.
-From 6pm to midnight the city switches to evening activites with a paper lantern parade, fireworks, performances, dance shows and DJ beats; a bonfire and alphorn performances are held around 9pm.
-See the full programme.
+From 6pm to midnight the city switches to evening activites with a paper lantern parade, fireworks, performances, dance shows, and DJ beats; a bonfire and alphorn performances start around 9pm.
+See even more in the full program.

-These celebrations are followed by Geneva’s summer lake festival, which runs the first two weeks of August; those in the city after 1 August can find a city programme of free open-air concerts, a funfair, markets, food stalls and fireworks, alongside fun activities such as parades, races, beach rugby matches or a Miss Geneva content, as seen in past years.
+These celebrations preclude Geneva’s summer lake festival, which runs the first two weeks of August; those in the city after 1 August can find a city program of free open-air concerts, a funfair, markets, food stalls and fireworks, alongside fun activities such as parades, races, beach rugby matches or a Miss Geneva contest.

 Basel’s National Day celebrations

 Basel celebrates the National Day one day early, on 31 July, similar to other Rhine celebrations.
 The major city festival takes place on the Rhine with a range of food stalls accompanied by entertaining festivities and performances from 5pm until 2am, including the rubber dinghy race and the open-air concert on the Kulturfloss (floating stage).
 At 11pm, a fireworks display lights up the Rhine.
 The festival area stretches along both sides of the Rhine, along the Kleinbasler side from Johanniterbrücke to Wettsteinbrücke, and in Grossbasel from Johanniterbrücke to Mittlere Brücke, and from the harbor to the Marktplatz.
 For more information, visit the Basel tourism website.

 Bern’s city brunch and tours

-Bern celebrates Swiss National Day in community style.
+Bern also celebrates Swiss National Day in community style.
 Throughout the day activities take place for children and adults alike, with 1 August celebrations kicking off with a city bunch on the Münsterplatz and followed by concerts, official ceremonies, a children’s lantern procession and fireworks over Gurten Park.
-You can also enjoy a rare Open Day at the Bundeshaus (Parliament building), a kids’ programme on the Münsterplattform terrace, and guided tours of the Zytglogge (Clock Tower) and cathedral.
-Visit Bern’s website for details.
+You can also enjoy a rare Open Day at the Bundeshaus (Parliament building), a kids’ program on the Münsterplattform terrace, and guided tours of the Zytglogge (Clock Tower) and cathedral.
+Visit Bern’s website for even more information.

 Wake up to Lugano’s drum parade